Three issues eroding the streaming experience

 A third issue is the fact that algorithms remained scattered across providers

 Incomplete or inaccurate recommendations and, hence, often irrelevant content, is unfortunately the norm for most consumers today.
 That’s because only consumers’ own remote truly knows everything consumers watched.

 Many algorithms generate recommendations based on an incomplete viewing history—and those recommendations can be wildly off base.
 Furthermore, the reliance on the algorithm to pitch consumers shows doesn’t allow consumers to tune the model, except through actual show selection.
 Not surprisingly, a majority of consumers globally said they’d like to be able to take their profile from one service to another to better personalize content (56%); and they’d be happy to let a video-on-demand service know more about them to make recommendations more relevant to them (51%).

 It’s time to give consumers greater control over the experience

 The three issues consumers have with the current streaming experience and ecosystem all point to consumers’ desire to have far greater control over their experience.
 They want to more easily navigate across the rabbit holes, to have greater choice in a service to pay for only what they want, and to “talk back” to the algorithm to help it do a better job of recommending content.
 In other words, they’re looking for a way to more meaningfully inject the “I” into the streaming experience.

 So what does this look like in practice?

-We believe a new element must join the ecosystem: the agency layer.
-This layer comprises a smart aggregator that sits across multiple platforms, dramatically increasing viewers’ control, or agency, over the content they watch.
-Such an aggregator can play a big role in eliminating the three major issues currently plaguing the streaming experience and frustrating consumers.
+For streaming to continue to grow and fulfill its potential, we believe a big change to the ecosystem is needed: the addition of a smart aggregator, sitting across multiple platforms, that dramatically increases viewers’ control over the content they watch.
+This aggregator can play an important role in eliminating the three major issues currently plaguing the streaming experience and frustrating consumers.
+It: